 About Dr. Bryant:

 Dr. Bryant received his B.S. degree from the University of Nevada, Las Vegas, and his Ph.D. in Agricultural Economics from Texas A&M University.
 Prior to joining the faculty at Texas A&M, he conducted post-doctoral research at the University of California, Berkeley.
 Dr. Henry L. Bryant is a Research Associate Professor in the Department of Agricultural Economics at Texas A&M University.
 His research focuses on agricultural policy, commodity marketing, and risk management.
-He has previously taught the Department’s undergraduate commodity futures and options course.
+Dr. Bryant's outreach activities focus on developing online tools to help agricultural producers make optimal decisions.

 Agricultural Policy, Renewable Energy, Risk Management, Commodity Futures and Options, and Causal Inference